-The Office of Emergency Communication gave a detailed description of the types of calls they receive; the Department of Social Services did a presentation of the 2nd responders (Both the Pros and Cons).
+The Richmond Department of Emergency Communications gave a detailed description of the types of calls they receive; the Department of Social Services did a presentation of the 2nd responders (Both the Pros and Cons).
 The Office of Community Wealth Building gave us an overview of the services they provide, and we had a detailed presentation of the City of Richmond's Community Ambassadors program.
 The information from the listening sessions that the City of Richmond had with the residents were shared.
-The police department shared some demographic information about officer-initiated stops.
-RVA League for Safer Streets and 2love LLC, both community-based organizations, gave an overview of the work they do in the Richmond Communities.
+The Richmond Police Department shared some demographic information about officer-initiated stops.
+RVA League for Safer Streets and 2love LLC, both community-based organizations, gave an overview of the work they do in the Richmond communities.
 The subgroup also had some resource mapping and asset mapping shared.
 All of the information and data shared with the subgroup were used to help develop the problem statement.